jethanivijay/devopswithgithubhack/Challenges/Challenge01.md

 - Clone the Repoistory on your Github /Azure DevOps account
 - Redeem your code and get ready with Azure subscription
 - Select the appropriate IDE which suits your deployment
-- Collobarate with your team to define an approach based on your undertanding
+- Collobarate with your team to define an approach based on your understanding
-- Demonstrate your understanding , keep in mind the Success Criteria

 ## Success Criteria

 1. Show code in your Reposistory
 2. Show your Azure subscription is ready
-3. Demonstrate your understanding of the solution blueprint to your coach
+3. Demonstrate your understanding in alignment with solution blueprint

 ## Learning Resources